Skip to content

 Collaborating with schools and colleges:

-In the meantime, if you represent a school or college that would like students to take part in hedge planting and learn more about the importance of hedgerows, please email us at info@cpreherefordshire.org.uk.
+If you represent a school or college that would like students to take part in hedge planting and learn more about the importance of hedgerows, please email us at info@cpreherefordshire.org.uk.

 We have free downloadable classroom resources for KS1 and KS2 available below.